YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-26
 Submitted my yelp project.
 This project helped me to be familiar with AWS services like Amplify , lambda and S3 Bucket.
-Thhe project has been approved and i am moving on to hosting my instagram and submitting it.
+The project has been approved and i am moving on to hosting my instagram and submitting it.

 SEP-27
 New day new grind.